duggu-reddy/ShellScripts/weather-forcast/README.md

 # Bash Script to fetch the weather forecast for the next 3 days (starting tomorrow) for a given IP address.
-Script is to get a stock price for a given commodity is measured at hourly intervels during the day, from 9AM until 6PM (Can ber modified for a day too)

 ## Pre-requesits
 * Make sure you have internet connection where the script is going to run